Expensify/Style-Guides/php.md

 ### String

 - Always use single quotes `'` if no variables or apostrophes are needed.
-- For strings that require apostrophes, prefer enclosure in double quotes over escaping.
+- For strings that require apostrophes, we SHOULD prefer enclosure in double quotes over escaping.
 That makes it easier to search for the string in code.

 ```php
 // Good